kljohann/llvm/docs/LangRef.rst

 """"""""""

-There are three arguments to the '``atomicrmw``' instruction: an operation to apply, an address whose value to modify, an argument to the operation.
+There are three arguments to the '``atomicrmw``' instruction: an operation to apply, an address whose value to modify, and an argument to the operation.
 The operation must be one of the following keywords:

 -  xchg